All children need fun and outdoor games at some point and time.

 The fun part is that your list can be custom-made.
 So you get to decide what type of items to put on the list and then make copies for scavenger hunters.

 The point of the nature scavenger hunt is that you can use natural items on the list, such as the surroundings, seeds, and litter, and so on.
+Make it competitive by finding the largest leaf, the most unusual seed, a rock shaped like a heart etc.

 Each player should have paper bags for collecting items on the list, and they can even compete in separate teams or as individuals, whichever you see fit.